Jeyaresh/giveaway/SETUP_GUIDE.md

 1. Check the console logs
 2. Verify all environment variables
 3. Test the health endpoint
-4. Check the database for stored data
+4. Check Firebase Console for stored data

 Your Razorpay integration is now **secure and production-ready**! 🚀